-The Chaplaincy is located at the heart of the School community and acts as the Spiritual, Catholic and Benedictine link from the Monastic community to the School.
-The Chaplaincy consists of a team of five monks led by the School Chaplain Fr Peter, three Staff Chaplains plus four young evangelists called Forerunners, led by Will Desmond.
+The Chaplaincy is located at the heart of the School community and acts as the spiritual, Catholic and Benedictine link from the monastic community to the School.
+The Chaplaincy is led by the Director of Mission Will Desmond and comprises a team of youth ministers and monastic chaplains.
+A number of teaching staff also contribute to the life and work of the Chaplaincy on a regular basis.

 The work of the Chaplaincy is to give pastoral support to each of the ten Houses.
-Each of the main Houses has an appointed principal Chaplain (with an assistant Chaplain as part of the team).
-The Chaplaincy is also responsible for school liturgies, and the spiritual formation and evangelisation of the whole School community.
+Each of the Houses has an appointed principal Chaplain, often with an assistant Chaplain as part of the team.
+The Chaplaincy is also responsible for school liturgies and the spiritual formation and evangelisation of the whole School community.

 The first issue of Identity was published in April 1996 and has proved very popular ever since.
 Published twice yearly, the magazine strives to reflect the Benedictine ideal of balance: a balance of ideas and feelings, of the personal and communal, of the creative and the analytic.
 Perhaps the most striking feature of Identity is the honesty with which the student contributors write about their personal experience.
 This is particularly fitting for a Benedictine school as the key virtue in the Rule of St Benedict is humility, the ability to be honest and truthful about one’s strengths and weaknesses.